jmoncri1/jmoncri1.github.io/assignments/git-workflow-exercise/README.md

+Corrections log:

 # Git Workflow Exercise
 A well known workforce development company, Catalyte, has approached you to do some Quality Assurance.
 Someone messed up their About Us page by capitalizing certain words.
 Catalyte has given you a text file with their page content, and would like you to replace all of the UPPERCASE words with lowercase words.
-You should follow an appropriate git workflow as described below.!!!
+You should follow an appropriate git workflow as described below.

 ## Requirements
 1. Follow the [How to use a Template](https://docs.google.com/document/d/12kYyZt2AW0U2_QLXWCRDmwfwo_XXuw0j0o4wU-TDb88/edit?usp=sharing) document to create your copy of this exercise.